luciotorelli/parrot-quiz/README.md

 [Google Fonts - Nunito](https://fonts.google.com/specimen/Nunito)

-Nunito was the selected typeface for the project for being ideal on a quiz due to the redability on smaller to bigger screens, on bigger blocks of texts or buttons.
+Nunito was the selected typeface for the project for being ideal on a quiz due to the readability on smaller to bigger screens, on bigger blocks of texts or single line text.

 ---